 Take a hot shower.
 The minute a craving hits, step in the shower with the temperature as hot as you can stand.
 Let the water run for 5-10 minutes on your back and shoulders.
 Afterward, you’ll feel a sense of relief.

 Stretch.
-Yoga stretches can ease tension and stress in the body, while helping to improve mindful eating habits.
+Yoga stretches can ease tension and stress in the body, while helping develop mindful eating habits.

 As you cut out sugar, keep an eye on your glucose readings.
 Track any changes in blood sugar and how you feel.
-If you have any questions or concerns, email your Care Team Member for guidance.
+If you have any questions or concerns, message your Care Team.